shriman-dev/buttersnap.sh/README.md

-Minimal bash script to create periodic snapshots of Btrfs subvolumes and automatic deletion of old snapshots
+Minimal bash scripts to create periodic snapshots, automatic deletion of old snapshots and copy subvolumes to another BTRFS volume

 ## Installation
 ---------------